 Many people report headache, drowsiness, and fatigue when withdrawing from caffeine.
 They also report impaired intellectual and motor performance, difficulty with concentration, and other psychological complaints.
 Though these symptoms disappear over time, they can sometimes linger for as long as two weeks.

-I recommend that you limit your ingestion of caffeine to the equivalent of one or two cups of coffee per day.
+I recommend that you limit your ingestion of caffeine to the equivalent of one or two cups of coffee per day to keep caffeine side effects at bay.
 At doses of less than 200 mg daily, you’ll be less likely to develop a dependence on caffeine while still benefiting from some of its favorable psychoactive and psychological effects.
 And if you’re someone with cardiac arrhythmia, hypertension, or anxiety and panic disorders, or if you’re trying to conceive, you’re better off switching to caffeine-free products.